The Canny-Emiris conjecture for the sparse resultant: Introduction

 The paper is organized as follows.
 In \S \ref{sec:polyhedral-geometry} we explain the necessary notions and results from polyhedral geometry, including convex piecewise affine functions on polyhedra and their associated mixed subdivisions, and mixed volumes and integrals.
 In~\S\ref{sec:basic-prop-sparse} we recall the basic definitions and properties of sparse resultants and study some further aspects, including their orders and initial parts, their homogeneities and corresponding degrees, and their behavior under the evaluation at systems of Laurent polynomials with smaller supports.
 In \S\ref{sec:canny-emir-matr} we study Canny-Emiris matrices: their behavior under restriction of the data, the orders, initial parts, homogeneities and degrees of their principal minors, some divisibility properties of their determinants, and we give the proof of the Canny-Emiris conjecture.
 In \S\ref{sec:homog-result-1} we study the Macaulay formula for the homogeneous resultant in the framework of the Canny-Emiris construction, and give some additional examples and observations.

-{\bf Acknowledgments.} Part of this work was done while the authors met at the universities of Barcelona and of Buenos Aires.
+{\bf Acknowledgments.} We thank the anonymous reviewers {for their comments and suggestions for improvement on a previous version of} this paper.
+We also thank Carles Checa for useful comments.
+Part of this work was done while the authors met at the universities of Barcelona and of Buenos Aires.

 D'Andrea was partially supported by the European Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreements No. 675789 and 860843.
-Jeronimo was partially supported by the Argentinian CONICET research grant PIP 11220130100527CO and University of Buenos Aires research grant UBACYT 20020160100039BA.
-Both D'Andrea and Sombra were also partially supported by the Spanish MINECO research project MTM2015-65361-P and the Mar{\'\i}a de Maeztu program for units of excellence MDM-2014-0445 (BGSMath Mar\'ia de Maeztu), and by the Argentinian research project ANPCyT PICT-2013-0294.
+Jeronimo was partially supported by the Argentinian CONICET research grant PIP 11220130100527CO and the University of Buenos Aires research grants UBACYT 20020160100039BA and UBACYT 20020190100116BA.
+Both D'Andrea and Sombra were also partially supported by the Spanish MINECO research projects MTM2015-65361-P and PID2019-104047GB-I00, the Spanish Mar{\'\i}a de Maeztu program for units of excellence MDM-2014-0445 (BGSMath Mar\'ia de Maeztu), and the Argentinian research project ANPCyT PICT-2013-0294.